drecouse/refl/README.md

   GIT_REPOSITORY https://github.com/drecouse/refl.git
   SYSTEM)
 FetchContent_MakeAvailable(refl)

+refl_config(MY_TARGET)
 ```

+The LLVM development libraries must be installed to build the plugin.

 ## Examples
 Multiple small examples are provided to showcase the capabilities of the library.
 In increasing order of complexity:
-- enums: convert between enum values and names, iterate over each enumerator.
+- [enums]: convert between enum values and names, iterate over each enumerator.
-- factory: automatically retrieve a function pointer to call any constructor
+- [factory]: automatically retrieve a function pointer to call any constructor
-- serialization: JSON like serializer for any reflected type.
+- [serialization]: JSON like serializer for any reflected type.
-- deserialize: sample implementation to deserialize the previous output.
+- [deserialize]: sample implementation to deserialize the previous output.
-- functions: print and call member functions.
+- [functions]: print and call member functions.
 Member function wrapper that can programatically set the parameters by name in any order.

 Note that the examples are not meant to be complete nor production ready.
 They are just presenting some ideas of what is possible with the library.